mParticle/docs/src/pages/guides/getting-started/create-an-input/index.md

 ## Verify: Look for Incoming Data in the Live Stream

 1. Navigate to **Activity > Live Stream** in the left column.
 The Live Stream lets you inspect all incoming data from your development environments.
-It's an easy way to check that you've correctly initialized mParticle in your app.
+It's an easy way to check that you have correctly initialized mParticle in your app.
 When you first open up the Live Stream, it will be empty, as we haven't yet started sending data.
    ![](/images/gs-empty-livestream.png)

 2. Start up a development build of your app (get a developer to help you if necessary).
 The mParticle SDKs automatically collect and forward data about installs and user sessions, so just by opening a development build of your app, you should start to see data in the Live Stream.